Rules for submission

 - Structure: The article should maintain an appropriate structure so that flow can be maintained.

 - Readability: The article should easily guide the reader and be written in clear English.

 - Appropriately referenced: There should be no plagiarism.

 If you have any queries regarding Article submissions, please feel free to send an email to email@example.com.

-The submission deadline for Volume 4, Issue 2 of the SOAS Law Journal, to be published in Summer 2017, is 20th March 2017.
+The submission deadline for Volume 5, Issue 1 of the SOAS Law Journal, to be published in February 2018, is the 15th November 2017.

-Please Note: For the Summer 2017 Issue, we are particularly interested in aligning this publication with international observances of children’s rights and interests in August, and more generally with youth-related matters.
+Please Note: For the February 2018 Issue, we are particularly interested in aligning this publication with international observances of children’s rights and interests in August, and more generally with youth-related matters.